Internal gravity waves in stratified flows with and without vortical modes: Introduction

-Yet, it was noted that this solution comes through a spurious cancellation between oppositely signed divergent contributions in their respective collision integrals.
-Therefore, the existence of this solution is fortuitous.
-Later, it was shown that power law solutions $n(k_h,k_z) \sim k_h^{-\alpha_h} ~ k_z^{-\alpha_z}$ have convergent collision integral's contributions only on the segment $\alpha_h \in ]3, 4[, \alpha_z=0$ \cite{lvov_oceanic_2010, dematteis_downscale_2021}.
-The collision integral was then computed numerically for $\alpha_z=0$, and it was deduced that the only scale invariant stationary solution to the kinetic equation (zero of the collision integral) was close to It was also shown that, on the segment $\alpha_z =0$, the dominant contributions to the collision integral corresponds to non-local transfers first identified by McComas \cite{mccomas_resonant_1977}, notably the Parametric Subharmonic Instability (PSI) \cite{mccomas_resonant_1977, muller_nonlinear_1986} observed in oceans \cite{mackinnon_parametric_2013} and experiments \cite{rodda_experimental_2022}, consisting in the resonant interaction of a primary wave and two smaller-scale waves of nearly half the frequency. \\ The present study first deals with the existence and properties of a weak internal gravity waves turbulence regime.
-To this end, we perform numerical simulations of stratified turbulence at various stratifications and viscosity.
-In the same spirit than experiments in a rotating tank presented in \cite{brunet_shortcut_2020, monsalve_quantitative_2020}, we removed shear modes in all of our simulations.
-For each values of the control parameters, we performed two ``twins'' simulations: one where the vortical modes remain, and one where vortical modes are removed from the dynamics by a projection in spectral space \cite{craya_contribution_1957}.
-Note that, in order to get rid of non waves structures, numerical simulations of reduced dynamical equations (i.e. without non-waves structures) of stratified rotating flows in the hydrostatic balance where already done \cite{lvov_nonlinear_2009}.
-Despite the simplifications, these simulations reproduced some key features of oceanic internal-wave spectra: accumulation of energy at near-inertial waves and realistic frequency and horizontal wave-number dependencies of spatiotemporal spectra.
-In the present work, we do not account for rotation, and do not use the hydrostatic balance approximation.
-Also, having twins simulations (i.e. with or without vortical modes) allows to have a better comparison to understand the role of the vortical modes on the dynamics of stratified flows. \\ The manuscript is organized as follows.
-In section \ref{sec:methods}, we present our methodology including a presentation of the code and the simulations.
-Our results are presented in section \ref{sec:results}.
-Subsection \ref{subsec:global} is devoted to the study of flow regimes and global energy ratios in the control parameters space for our simulations.
-It allows us to observe that WWT is naturally more likely to occurs at high stratification and without vortical modes.
-Subsections \ref{subsec:khkz} and \ref{subsec:khkzomega} deal with the spatiotemporal analysis of a couple of strongly stratified simulations in order to investigate further the presence of linear waves in spatial scales.
-In the last subsection \ref{subsec:waves_energy}, we propose a simple diagnostic to evaluate the predominancy of waves in the parameter space.
-We give concluding remarks in section \ref{sec:conclusions}.
+The present study first deals with the existence and properties of a weak internal gravity wave turbulence regime.
+To this end, we perform numerical simulations of stratified turbulence at various \bv frequency and viscosity.
+In the same spirit as simulations and experiments of rotating flows \cite{le_reun_inertial_2017, brunet_shortcut_2020, monsalve_quantitative_2020}, we remove shear modes in all of our simulations.
+For each values of the control parameters, we perform two ``twin'' simulations: one where the vortical modes remain, and one where vortical modes are removed from the dynamics by a projection in spectral space \cite{craya_contribution_1957}.
+It is worth noting that numerical simulations of reduced dynamical equations (i.e., without non-wave structures) of stratified rotating flows in the hydrostatic balance have already been conducted to remove non-wave structures \cite{lvov_nonlinear_2009}.
+Despite the simplifications, these simulations reproduced some key features of oceanic internal-wave spectra, such as the accumulation of energy at near-inertial waves and realistic frequency and horizontal wave-number dependencies of spatiotemporal spectra.
+In the present work, we do not account for rotation.
+However, our simulations allows to investigate the role of vortical modes on the dynamics of stratified flows outside the hydrostatic balance approximation.